Betting Terms : Betting Jargon Explained | Glossary of Sports Betting

 Super Yankee

-(or Canadian) A Super Yankee is a
+(or Canadian) A Super Yankee is a multiple bet with five selections instead of four.

 Sure Thing